Shovic0602/BUZZY-BUY/README.md

-This is complete ecommerce application - BUZZY BUY Tech Stack: Mongo db, React js, node js, express js
+This is complete ecommerce application - BUZZY BUY .
+Tech Stack: Mongo db, React js, node js, express js.

+Here many users can refister and explore the application.
+All the products are handled by an admin.